 a GDPR COMPLIANCE checklist can help protect YOU

-We live in an increasingly digital world, with more and more data circulating about all of us.
+We live in an increasingly digital world, with more and more data available about all of us.
 Our most sensitive and personal information is at the mercy of people and organisations that we trust to do the right thing.

-Six of the best GDPR checklists and insights
+SEVEN of the best GDPR checklists and insights

 If you’d like more detail, we’ve curated the best of the best in the list below.
 Here’s to data sensitivity and keeping us all safe!